pianomn16/resources/aimi-code/README.md

-###This folder contains python files used to demonstrate example A.I. programs
+###This folder contains python files used to demonstrate example A.I. algorithms
-###found in the "Artificial Intelligence: a Modern Approach" textbook.
+###found in the "Artificial Intelligence: a Modern Approach" textbookt

 more content can be found at [aima.cs.berkeley.edu](aima.cs.berkeley.edu)